 Cologne Cathedral is set just back from the river right opposite Cologne Central train station.
-The cathedral dates back to 1248 but wasn’t completed until the 1800’s (and everyone thinks Gaudi’s Sagrada Familia in Barcelona is taking forever!) and stands as one of the tallest twin-spired churches in the world!
-I didn’t go inside, I’m not always sure of appropriate dress codes in different countries and all I had with me was shorts so I skipped it, but it’s well worth seeing from the outside.
+The cathedral dates back to 1248 but wasn’t completed until the 1800’s (and everyone thinks Gaudi’s Sagrada Familia in Barcelona is taking forever!).
+It stands as one of the tallest twin-spired churches in the world!
+I didn’t go inside.
+I’m not always sure of appropriate dress codes in different countries.
+All I had with me was shorts so I skipped it.
+But it’s well worth seeing from the outside.

 The next two Cologne attractions are roughly a 30 minute walk along the river from the Hohenzollern Bridge.
 There’s not too much between the 2 areas but it makes for a nice relaxing walk.

-The entrance to the main zoo also gets you into the aquarium building opposite, which has different species of fish and reptiles.
+The entrance to the main zoo also gets you into the aquarium building opposite.
+It has different species of fish and reptiles.

-Please be aware that as an English speaking visitor, all the signs and information boards were only written in German, so if you’re someone that enjoys animal facts, you may have trouble reading them (even though the website has an English translation feature!).
+Please be aware that as an English speaking visitor, all the signs and information boards were only written in German.
+If you’re someone that enjoys animal facts, you may have trouble reading them.
+(Although the website has an English translation feature!).

 Rhein Seilbahn (Gondola)

-I almost went on the Gondola across the Rhein but because it was the end of my trip, my budget was starting to empty out a bit so I decided to skip it out!
+I almost went on the Gondola across the Rhein.
+Because it was the end of my trip, my budget was starting to empty out a bit so I decided to skip it out!
 It thought it was really cool though.
 I love the Emirates cable car in London, it’s an interesting form of transport to have in the middle of a city!

 A return ticket is 7 Euros.
-In hindsight I should have bought a combo ticket with the zoo as then you can get the Gondola ride for 2 Euros and I probably would have done it.
-But as all the signs were in German and I didn’t realise Gondola was ‘Seilbahn’, I’ll just have to write it up as a loss!
+In hindsight I should have bought a combo ticket with the zoo.
+You can then get the Gondola ride for 2 Euros and I probably would have done it.
+But as all the signs were in German, I didn’t realise Gondola was ‘Seilbahn’, so I’ll just have to write it up as a loss!
 The Gondola is open between April and October from 10am until 6pm.

 Other Cologne Things To Do Along The Rhein

 Another museum along the Rhein, next door to the Schokoladen Museum, is the Deutsches Sport and Olympia Museum.
-Unlike the zoo, I was worried that maybe the Olympics museum may not have had English translations on their information boards, so decided not to risk it, and therefore didn’t visit (the website, doesn’t have an English translation feature either).
+Like the zoo, I was worried that maybe the Olympics museum may not have had English translations on their information boards.
+I decided not to risk it, and therefore didn’t visit (the website, doesn’t have an English translation feature either).
 This may be something you’d like to check out though.